CopterExpress/clover/docs/en/fpv_clover_4_2.md

     <img src="../assets/fpv/fpv_16.png" width=300 class="zoom border center">

-11. Place the camera in the bracket and secure it with the 4 supplied bolts.
+11. Place the camera in the bracket and secure it with the 4 attached bolts.
 The camera should be at an angle of 15°-20° relative to the plane of the aircraft.

     <div class="image-group">
         <img src="../assets/fpv/fpv_17.png" width=300 class="zoom border">